adityaprabhat01/ImageCaptioning/README.md

 # ImageCaptioning
-Haven't yet organized the code but its working properly Generated captions for the input image
+Haven't yet organized the code but its working properly.
+Generated captions for the input image